bytedance/lightseq/lightseq/training/README.md

 ## Features
 - **High performance**.
-In WMT14 English to German dataset, compared to [Fairseq](https://github.com/pytorch/fairseq) with [Apex](https://github.com/NVIDIA/apex), LightSeq can provide **1.53** times speedup for transformer big model on NVIDIA Ampere A100 with 4096 batch size.
+In WMT14 English to German dataset, compared to [Fairseq](https://github.com/pytorch/fairseq) with [Apex](https://github.com/NVIDIA/apex), LightSeq can provide **1.53** times speedup for transformer big model on NVIDIA Tesla A100 with 4096 batch size.
 - **Comprehensive operators**.
 LightSeq provides comprehensive efficient custom operators for PyTorch and TensorFlow, including embedding, encoder layer, decoder layer, criterion and optimizer.
 To the best of our knowledge, LightSeq is the first open source project that cover the entire training process for Transformer-based models.
 In contrast, [DeepSpeed](https://github.com/microsoft/DeepSpeed) only provides encoder layer.